 ===== Start of change ====

-5.1.4 Function supported by LMC [FFS]
+5.1.4 Function supported by LMC

-Editor note: At this stage it is not clear if the LMC is able to support all the function of the LMF.
-The positioning method supported by the LMC is FFS.

 The LMC can support all the location request types defined for the LMF in clause 4.1a of TS 23.273 [3].

-The LMC should be able to support location service requests from functions internal to the NG-RAN node, this type of location request can be called RAN Induced Location Request (RI-LR).
-The LMC is ideally suited to handle RI-LR since the necessary operations are internal to the RAN and can therefore be handled locally.

 In order to manage the various location services for target UEs, the LMC can be expected to have capabilities similar to an LMF.

-Editor note: it is FFS whether service request can come from an internal function of the serving NG-RAN node (e.g. RRM, MDT, etc.);

 In addition, the LMC can be expected to:

 - interact with other internal functions of the serving NG-RAN node (e.g. TMF) in order to e.g. obtain position measurements for the UE;

 - interact with neighboring NG-RAN nodes in order to e.g. obtain position measurements for the UE.

+The LMC support of possible new functions, not supported by the LMF, are described in Annex <X>.

 5.2 Impact on existing protocols and interfaces [FFS]